Invernon/file-upload-firestorage/README.md

 This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.3.
 This Module will help you to make a file uploader for your Angular project with firebase/firestore.
+Now I made a little mix with the library of [ngx-image-cropper](https://www.npmjs.com/package/ngx-image-cropper) to allow edit the images before upload them.

 ## Installation
 Use the package manager Npm to install this package.